YerevaNN/yerevann.github.io/_posts/2015-08-15-diabetic-retinopathy-detection-contest-what-we-did-wrong.md

 {% endhighlight %}

 The script allows to print multiple logs on the same image and uses `moving average` to make the graph look smoother.
 It correctly aligns the graphs even if the log does not start from the first iteration (in case the training is resumed from a Caffe snapshot).
 For example, in the plot below `train 1` and `val 1` correspond to the model described in the previous section with `weight decay=0`, `train 2` and `val 2` correspond to the model which started from the 48000th iteration of the previous model but used `weight decay=0.0015`.
 The best kappa score was obtained on 81000th iteration of the second model.
 Since that we observe overfitting.
+Note that the validation loss is usually lower than the training loss.
+The reason is that the classes are equal in the training set and are far from being equal in the validation set.
+So the training and validation losses cannot be compared.

 ![Training and validation losses for our best model](/public/2015-08-15/log_g_01v234_40r-2-40r-2-40r-2-40r-4-256rd0.5-256rd0.5-wd0-lr0.001.txt.png "Training and validation losses for our best model")